mcneill-shiner/sample-tracking-app/README.md

 - Update auth to Passport.js
 - Set project keys to db IDs
 - Define localhost port as a variable
-- Truncate comment list, click to view more
 - Build out schema for samples
 - Refactor db connection to async/await
 - Change from hard limit on comment display to something else--truncated, etc.